Four Reasons To Watch Your Tongue

 Your tongue’s cells grow constantly.
-For some individuals, the cells grow faster than they can be shed by the tongue.
+For some individuals, the cells grow faster than they can be shed off.
 As the cells continue to grow, they may resemble hairs or fuzz, and when bacteria start to grow on them, they may turn a blackish or brownish color.
 Hairy tongue is a condition that is not harmful.
 However, it can cause bad breath and be unsightly.
-Hairy tongue is normally more common in individuals who have poor dental hygiene, drink black tea or coffee, or who smoke.
+It is normally more common in individuals who have poor dental hygiene, drink black tea or coffee, or who smoke.
 If you are suffering from a hairy tongue, speak to your dentist.
 They might recommend that you brush your teeth in a different way or use a tongue scraper.

 The ingredient bismuth is another thing that can potentially cause a black tongue.
 Many individuals take medications such as bismuth subsalicylate as either an anti-nausea or antidiarrheal medication, one of the most common side effects is their tongue might turn black after taking it.
 It will go away and is not harmful – especially after you brush your teeth.

 As you continue to grow older, your tongue also gets older.
 It might show ridges and cracks as it ages.
 Although it might look serious, often it is quite harmless.

 Geographic tongue is a condition that a small percentage of people have.
 It causes whitish, raised spots.
 Fortunately, it is completely harmless.

 Some individuals might notice the side has indents on it from their teeth.
 It is referred to as “scalloped tongue” and may be caused by conditions such as hyperthyroidism or stress.